 Energy efficiency in community facilities

-Community renewable energy projects – investment opportunities
+Community renewable energy projects – Energy Co-operatives

 Community renewable energy projects raise capital by issuing shares to potential investors from their local community.
 The resulting profits from the sale of the energy to the grid/Feed in Tariff are then shared between the landowners, shareholders, with the remainder put into local community benefit projects.

 An active renewable energy co-operative is Energy4All who often have details of new community energy schemes ready to be released.